Dreamscent/Dreamscent.github.io/_posts/2021-04-01-Certified-Red-Team-Operator-Review.md

-For example, say there is a competitor **ABC**.
+Let's put this into perspective.
+For example, imagine there is a competitor **ABC**.
 They give you some training materials with 10 modules, and an exam that tests only 3-5 of the attacks.
-A student can theoretically not understand half the things taught at all, and still pass the exam.
-This is why I think the removal of the second option was a good move that adds more value to the certification.
+A student can theoretically not understand half the things taught at all, yet still be able to pass the exam and be certified.
+This would make me question the capabilities of someone with **ABC**'s cert.
+That's why I think the removal of the second option was a good move that adds more value to the certification.